righettod/robots-disallowed-dict-builder/README.md

                         Maximum number of parallel threads to use to process the CISCO sites list.
   -m DISALLOW_ENTRY_MIN_OCCURRENCE
                         Minimum number of occurrence for a DISALLOW entry to be kept in the built dictionary.
+  -a USER_AGENT
+                        Value of the header 'User-Agent' to use in every HTTP request.
 ```

 Run the following command to build a dictionary: